Policy 3570P - Student Records/Maintenance of School Records

 5. The School may grant access to, or release information from, student records without parental consent or notification to any person for the purpose of research, statistical reporting, or planning, provided that no student or parent can be identified from the information released, and the person to whom the information is released signs an affidavit agreeing to comply with all applicable statutes and rules pertaining to Charter School student records.
 Any such release in this regard shall be consistent with Idaho Code and Policy 3575 relating to the limitations on the release of student data.

-6. The School shall grant access to, or release information from, a student’s records pursuant to a court order or appropriate subpoena.
+6. RISE Charter School shall grant access to, or release information from, a student’s records pursuant to a court order or appropriate subpoena.
 In most instances, the parent/qualified student shall be given prompt written notice of such order/subpoena, a general statement of the documents which will be released, and the proposed date of release of the documentation requested.
 However, there are very limited circumstances under the USA Patriot Act where schools are required to disclose information without notice to the parent or student to the Attorney General of the United States upon an ex parte order in connection with the investigation or prosecution of terrorism crimes or other such specified situations when the court order prohibits disclosure (i.e. Federal Grand Jury Subpoena or Law Enforcement Subpoena wherein such order indicates disclosure is not permitted).

 8. The School shall grant access to, or release information from, student records to any person possessing a written, dated consent, signed by the parent or eligible student with particularity as to whom the records may be released, the information or record to be released, and the reason for the release.
 One copy of the consent form will be kept in the records, and one copy shall be mailed to the parent or eligible student by the Executive Director.
 Whenever the School requests the consent to release certain records, the records custodian shall inform the parent or eligible student of the right to limit such consent to specific portions of information in the records.

-10. Prior to the release of any records or information under items 6, 7, 8, and 9 above, the School shall provide prompt written notice to the parents or eligible student of this intended action except as specified in item 6.
+10. Prior to the release of any records or information under items 6, 7, 8, and 9 above, RISE Charter School shall provide prompt written notice to the parents or eligible student of this intended action except as specified in item 6.
 This notification shall include a statement concerning the nature and substance of the records to be released and the right to inspect, copy, and challenge the contents.

-11. The School may release student records or information in connection with an emergency, without parental consent, if the knowledge of such information is necessary to protect the health or safety of the student or other persons.
+11. RISE Charter School may release student records or information in connection with an emergency, without parental consent, if the knowledge of such information is necessary to protect the health or safety of the student or other persons.
 The records custodian shall make this decision taking into consideration the nature of the emergency, the seriousness of the threat to the health and safety of the student or other persons, the need for such records to meet the emergency, and whether the persons to whom such records are released are in a position to deal with the emergency.
 Any release that is made must be narrowly tailored considering the immediacy, magnitude, and specificity of the information concerning the emergency and the information should only be released to those persons whose knowledge of the information is necessary to provide immediate protection of the health and safety of the student or other individuals (i.e. law enforcement, public health officials, trained medical personnel).
-The exception is temporarily limited to the period of the emergency and does not allow for a blanket release of personally identifiable information from a student’s records.
-The School shall notify the parents or eligible student as soon as possible of the information released; the date of the release; the person, agency, or organization to which the release was made; and the purpose of the release and the same information shall be recorded in the student’s record log.
+The length of the exception is limited to the period of the emergency and does not allow for a blanket release of personally identifiable information from a student’s records.
+RISE Charter School shall notify the parents or eligible student as soon as possible of the information released; the date of the release; the person, agency, or organization to which the release was made; and the purpose of the release and the same information shall be recorded in the student’s record log.

 14. A log of all releases of information from student records, including all instances of access granted, whether or not records were copied, shall be kept and maintained as part of such records.
 This log shall be maintained for the life of the student record and shall be accessible only to the parent or eligible student, records custodian, or other such person.
 The log of release shall include: